William Thomson (surgeon)

-Biography

-Thomson was born at Downpatrick, Ireland, on 29 June 1843, was youngest son (in a family of three sons and two daughters) of William Thomson of Lanark, Scotland, by his wife Margaret, daughter of Thomas Patterson of Monklands, Lanarkshire.
-His father died in Thomson's infancy, and his mother married Mr. McDougal, proprietor of the 'Galway Express' newspaper.
-While a lad he worked in the editorial office of this paper, and in 1864, without giving up his journalistic work, he entered as a student of Queen's College, Galway, then a constituent college of the Queen's University.
-He graduated B.A. in 1867.
-Having obtained a post on the Dublin 'Daily Express,' Thomson began to attend lectures at the Carmichael School of Medicine, and in 1872 he graduated M.D. and M.Ch. of the Queen's University, receiving the hon.
-M.A. in 1881, and in 1874 he became F.R.C.S.
-Ireland.
+Early life and education

+William David Thomson was born on 29 June 1843 in Downpatrick, Ireland to William Thomson and Margaret Thomson.
+Thomson's father was from Lanark whilst his mother was from Lanarkshire.
+Thomson's father died during childhood, and his mother later remarried either John McDougall or Alexander McDougall, the founders of the Galway Express newspaper.

+Thomson was privately educated, and worked at the Galway Express editorial office as a teenager.
+In 1864, Thomson enrolled at Queen's College, Galway (present-day University College Galway) whilst counting to work at the Galway Express.
+Graduating in 1867, Thomson moved to Dublin and studied at Carmichael School of Medicine whilst working at the Daily Express.

+In 1872, Thomson graduated from Queen's University of Ireland with his MD and MCh.

+Career

 On obtaining his medical degrees he became house surgeon to the Richmond Hospital, Dublin, and demonstrator of anatomy in the Carmichael School.
 Next year he was elected visiting surgeon to the Richmond Hospital, a post he held to his death.
 In 1873 he was also appointed lecturer in anatomy in the Carmichael School.
 In 1882 he became the first general secretary of the newly formed Royal Academy of Medicine in Ireland, his principal duty being to edit its 'Transactions.'
 From 1896 to 1906 he was direct representative of the Irish medical profession on the General Medical Council.
 From 1896 to 1898 he was president of the Royal College of Surgeons in Ireland, and in 1897 was knighted.
 In December 1899 he was invited by Lord Iveagh to organise a field hospital for service in South Africa.
 In February 1900 he set out and accompanied Lord Roberts in his march to Pretoria.
 He proved his powers of rapid organisation by establishing, immediately on entering that capital, a hospital of 600 beds in the Palace of Justice, and it was in great part due to him and his colleagues that Pretoria escaped the outbreak of enteric fever which proved disastrous elsewhere.
 Lord Roberts mentioned his services in despatches.
 He returned home in November 1900, and he and his colleagues were entertained at a public banquet at the Royal College of Surgeons, Dublin (24 Nov.).